frederic-perez/AmE-dictionary/data/idioms.md

 __chip in__ :two::hammer:
 __chip on (someone) shoulders__ :nine::m::dart: [:sound: chip on his shoulder] (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __chitchat__ __2__ _n_ An instance of idle or casual chatter. _We’re just having a chitchat, come on in._
-__chock full of (something)__ Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._
+__chock full of (something)__ :two: Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._ _The keynote was chock-full of technical mumbo jumbo that IT people love._
 __chocoholic__ A person who craves chocolate.
 (Patterned on alcoholic.)
 __choke someone up__ To cause someone to feel like starting to cry. _Sad stories like that always choke me up._ _The movie was sad and it choked up most of the audience._
 __chomp at the bit__ To be impatient or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
 A variant of “champ at the bit,” which is the original phrase. _The crowd chomped at the bit to see the unveiling of the new building._ _If you’re chomping at the bit to try these out, you’re not alone._
 __chopped liver__
-__chops__ _informal_ One’s skill in some area. _Have you ever heard her play before?
+__chops__ _informal_ :two: One’s skill in some area. _Have you ever heard her play before?
 She’s got some serious chops on the piano._
 __chronic__ _slang_ Marijuana, especially that which is particularly potent. _Got any chronic?
 I need to forget this horrible day._
 __chuck__ :two: __2__ _v_ _informal_ To eject or force out from some place. _The bouncer chucked the man for being belligerent._ _Vader chucked the emperor._
 __chug__ _v_ :two: [for one person] To drink something, usually beer, quickly and in large volumes. _He chugged three in a row, and they came right back up again._